QuEraComputing/Bloqade.jl/docs/src/waveform.md

 Bloqade gives users the flexibility to specify general waveforms by inputting functions.
 The following code constructs a sinusoidal waveform with a time duration of 2 μs:

 ```@example waveform
-using Bloqade
-using PythonCall
+using Bloqade, Bloqade.CairoMakie
-plt = pyimport("matplotlib.pyplot")
 waveform = Waveform(t->2.2*2π*sin(2π*t), duration = 2);
 Bloqade.plot(waveform)
 ```
-In our documentation, we use the python package [`matplotlib`](https://matplotlib.org) for plotting.
+In our documentation, we use the [`CairoMakie`](https://docs.makie.org/) for plotting.

 Bloqade supports built-in waveforms for convenience (see References below).
 For example, the codes below create different waveform shapes with a single line: